-A comprehensive QA report shall be prepared each month by the laboratory's QA department and forwarded to the Laboratory Director, Operations Manager, their Corporate Quality Director as well as their General Manager.
+A comprehensive QA report shall be prepared each month by the laboratory's QA department and forwarded to the Laboratory Director, Operations Manager, their Corporate Quality Director as well as their VP of Operations.
 All aspects of the QA system are reviewed to evaluate the suitability of policies and procedures.
-During the course of the year, the Laboratory Director, General Manager, or Corporate Quality may request that additional information be added to the report.
+During the course of the year, the Laboratory Director, VP of Operations, or Corporate Quality may request that additional information be added to the report.

 On a monthly basis, Corporate Quality compiles information from all the monthly laboratory reports.
 The Corporate Quality Directors prepare a report that includes a compilation of all metrics and notable information and concerns regarding the QA programs within the laboratories.
 The report also includes a listing of new regulations that may potentially impact the laboratories.
-This report is presented to the Senior Management Team and General Managers.
+This report is presented to the Senior Management Team and VPs of Operations.